Marcus Semien Player Props: Rangers vs. Royals

-Marcus Semien -- batting .262 with four doubles, a home run, three walks and nine RBI in his past 10 games -- will be in action for the Texas Rangers against the Kansas City Royals, with Jordan Lyles on the mound, on April 17 at 7:40 PM ET.
+On Tuesday, Marcus Semien (on the back of going 1-for-3 with a home run and an RBI) and the Texas Rangers face the Kansas City Royals, whose starting pitcher will be Brad Keller.
+First pitch is at 7:40 PM ET.

-In his most recent game, he racked up four RBI (going 2-for-5 with a home run) against the Astros.
+In his most recent game, he hit a home run while going 1-for-3 against the Royals.

 Marcus Semien Game Info & Props vs. the Royals